cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 Precondition: The user on the controller chain has registered an account on the host chain.
 The message that will be passed in must use an already registered account address.

-0.1 The user create a `ExecuteTx` Tx2.
+0.1 The user create a `executeTx` Tx2.
 0.2 The user sign Tx2 with the `icaOwnerAddress`
 0.3 The user send Tx2 to the controller state machine.
 1.1 The controller state machine pass the transaction to the proper icaTxHandler.
-1.2 The `icaExecuteTxHandler` validate Tx2 and executes signatures checks over the `icaOwnerAddress` verifying this is the signer of Tx2.
+1.2 The `icaexecuteTxHandler` validate Tx2 and executes signatures checks over the `icaOwnerAddress` verifying this is the signer of Tx2.
-1.3 The `icaExecuteTxHandler` calls `SendExecuteTx` 2.1 The `SendExecuteTx` verifies that the `hostAccountIds` passed in are actually related to an already registered `hostAccountAddress` and that the messages array is not empty.
+1.3 The `icaexecuteTxHandler` calls `sendexecuteTx` 2.1 The `sendexecuteTx` verifies that the `hostAccountIds` passed in are actually related to an already registered `hostAccountAddress` and that the messages array is not empty.
-2.2 The `SendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`)
+2.2 The `sendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`)
 3.1 The relayer relays the packet to the host state machine.
 4.1 The host state machine dispatch the packet to the proper module handler.
-4.2 The `OnRecv` callbacks is activated on the host state machine.
+4.2 The `onRecvPacket` callbacks is activated on the host state machine.
-4.3 The `OnRecv` construct the addresses set given the `hostAccountIds` (retrieve the address from the module state given the `hostAccountId` key)
+4.3 The `onRecvPacket` construct the addresses set given the `hostAccountIds` (retrieve the address from the module state given the `hostAccountId` key)
-4.4 For every msg contained in the `msgs` array, the `OnRecv` verify that the `msg.expectedSigner` is contained in the addresses set.
+4.4 For every msg contained in the `msgs` array, the `onRecvPacket` verify that the `msg.expectedSigner` is contained in the addresses set.
 4.5 The msg is executed and the return value are save in the `resultData`.
 4.6 Once all the msgs are executed, the acknowledgment containing `resultData` is returned.
 5.1 The relayer relays the acknowledgment packet to the controller state machine.
-6.1 The `OnAck` is activated on the controller state machine triggering a noOp.
+6.1 The `onAcknowledgePacket` is activated on the controller state machine triggering a noOp.

 ##### Error Case

 Precondition: The user on the controller chain has registered an account on the host chain.
 The message that will be passed in must use an already registered account address.

-0.1 The user create a `ExecuteTx` Tx2.
+0.1 The user create a `executeTx` Tx2.
 0.2 The user sign Tx2 with the `icaOwnerAddress`
 0.3 The user send Tx2 to the controller state machine.
 1.1 The controller state machine pass the transaction to the proper icaTxHandler.
-1.2 The `icaExecuteTxHandler` validate Tx2 and executes signatures checks over the `icaOwnerAddress` verifying this is the signer of Tx2.
+1.2 The `icaexecuteTxHandler` validate Tx2 and executes signatures checks over the `icaOwnerAddress` verifying this is the signer of Tx2.
-1.3 The `icaExecuteTxHandler` calls `SendExecuteTx` 2.1 The `SendExecuteTx` verifies that the `hostAccountIds` passed in are actually related to an already registered `hostAccountAddress` and that the messages array is not empty.
+1.3 The `icaexecuteTxHandler` calls `sendexecuteTx` 2.1 The `sendexecuteTx` verifies that the `hostAccountIds` passed in are actually related to an already registered `hostAccountAddress` and that the messages array is not empty.
-2.2 The `SendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`)
+2.2 The `sendRegisterTx` construct and sends the packet, via ICS-4 wrapper, with `icaExecutePacketData` information (containing the `icaOwnerAddress` and the `hostAccountsIds` and the `msgs`)
 3.1 The relayer relays the packet to the host state machine.
 4.1 The host state machine dispatch the packet to the proper module handler.
-4.2 The `OnRecv` callbacks is activated on the host state machine.
+4.2 The `onRecvPacket` callbacks is activated on the host state machine.
-4.3 The `OnRecv` function trigger an error, thus it returns an error acknowledgment.
+4.3 The `onRecvPacket` function trigger an error, thus it returns an error acknowledgment.
 5.1 The relayer relays the error acknowledgment packet to the controller state machine.
-6.1 The `OnAck` is activated on the controller state machine triggering a noOp (nothing to revert on controller chain).
+6.1 The `onAcknowledgePacket` is activated on the controller state machine triggering a noOp (nothing to revert on controller chain).

 ## Considerations